Service as a temporary judge is a great experience. Attorneys

 will arrange to have you sworn in.

-direct them to the assigned courtroom.
+the assigned courtroom.

 The courts are staffed with helpful and knowledgeable